neurolib-dev/neurolib/README.md

 ## Parameter exploration
 A detailed example is available as a [IPython Notebook](examples/example-1-aln-parameter-exploration.ipynb).

-Whenever you work with a model, it is of great importance to know what kind of dynamics it exhibits given a certain set of parameter.
-For this, it is useful to get an overview of the state space of a given model.
+Whenever you work with a model, it is of great importance to know what kind of dynamics it exhibits given a certain set of parameters.
+I is usually useful to get an overview of the state space of a given model of interest.
 For example in the case of `aln`, the dynamics depends a lot on the mean inputs to the excitatory and the inhibitory population. `neurolib` makes it very easy to quickly explore parameter spaces of a given model:

 ```python
 # create model